 There is a high need to diversify the Nigerian economy into the non-oil sector.
 This would help expand the sources of growth and make it broad based, both socially and geographically.
 Further development of agriculture, manufacturing and services could broaden growth, create employment and reduce poverty.

 The Nigerian economy slowed down from 7.4% growth in 2011 to 6.6% in 2012.
-The oil sector continues to drive the economy, with average growth of about 8.0%, compared to -0.35% for the non-oil sector.
+The non-oil sector continues to drive the economy, with average growth of about 8.0%, compared to -0.35% for the oil and gas sector.
 Agriculture and the oil and gas sectors continue to dominate economic activities and Nigeria.
 The fiscal consolidation stance of the government has helped to contain the fiscal deficit below 3.0% of gross domestic product (GDP).
 This, coupled with the tight monetary policy stance of the Central Bank of Nigeria (CBN), helped to keep inflation at around 12.0% in 2012.
 The outlook for growth remains positive.
 Short- and mid-term downside risks include security challenges arising from religious conflict in some states, costs associated with flooding, slower global economic growth (particularly in the United States and China) and the sovereign debt crisis in the euro area.

 The economic growth has not translated into job creation or poverty alleviation.
 Unemployment increased from 21% in 2010 to 24% in 2011 because the sectors driving the economic growth are not high job-creating sectors (the oil and gas sector, for example, is a capital intensive “enclave” with very little employment-generating potential).
 The major policy issue is employment generation, particularly among the youth, and inclusive growth.